 Because I’ve been inactive for quite a while, I’m starting from scratch.
 Because I’m a former personal trainer, I’m able to write my own exercise routines, and I’d love it if you joined me in my journey to get off the couch and get active.
 I’m starting from the very basics – simple exercises that require no equipment.
 I’ll be sharing my workouts here.
 Each week there will be a new exercise routine for you.
-Sign up for the mailing list (top of this page) to get the workouts directly in your inbox.

 In addition to resistance training three times per week, I’ll also be doing the following:

 To motivate myself to workout, I intend on signing up for a sprint triathlon in the summer.
 I’ll start from the very basics until my running is up to par, and then I’ll be adding cycling into the mix once the season starts.

 Here is my ultra beginner’s bodyweight workout routine.
 You can also click here for a printable version.

 From Ultra Beginner to Ultra Active with No Gym and No Equipment